 ‘There was a Buddhist monk who decided to get all of the monks in training together in order to test their meditative abilities.
 After a few hours spent watching the students sit in stillness, the Buddhist monk decided to test whether they were really putting into practice what they had been taught, or not and so he surprised one of his students; if the student got a fright, it would mean he was lost in thought and if the student remained calm, he was truly meditating. ‘

-When we live out with our minds, we gain access to our intuition which would alert us to any sudden changes in our environment; we would be pre-warned of any surprises.
-If we are continuously live in our minds, we are consumed by thoughts, noise and distractions that act as a block against our other, equally as important abilities, such as our intuition, which is why so many of us find it difficult to trust ourselves and our instincts.
+When we live with a quiet and controlled mind, we gain access to our intuition which would alert us to any sudden changes in our environment; we would be pre-warned of any surprises.
+If we are continuously living with busy minds, consumed by thoughts, noise and distractions, then we block our other, equally as important abilities, which is why so many of us find it difficult to trust ourselves and our instincts.

 How To Stop Negative Thoughts: